itaditya/trick-or-treat-game/README.md

 ### Counting Moves
 Initially moves is assigned -1.
 A function named `updateMove()` is called inside render method.
 So this function is called when component first renders and at every re-render.
 Due to this initial firing of function, we have assigned moves to -1.

+## Assumptions

+1. Number of sprites is equal to `boardSizeY`.
+1. If boardSizeY is 10, then the initial row position of player is 5.